jpabadir/pace-c/documentation/peer-testing-1/peer-testing-report.md

 #### Medium

+- Make the "organization" field not mandatory.
+This way, people without an organziation can sign up.
 - If user did not enter something for organization, it says "please input something", we should change to this to something like "please enter your organization". (metnor form)
 - Show more information on what "organization" is supposed to be (add more onto the tooltip). (mentor form)
 - Add images/graphics. (mentor and mentee form, and login page)